Lazyjimpressions/ourvidz-worker/WORKER_API.md

 ## Callback Payload Format

-All workers use a standardized callback format for job status updates:
+All workers use a standardized callback format for job status updates with enhanced metadata for I2I and thumbnail support:

 ```json
 {